gliddd4/R1nderpest/README.md

 1. **iTunes** installed ([Download here](https://support.apple.com/en-us/106372))
 7. Windows 10/11 (macOS & Linux versions coming soon)

-### **Installation**

 **If you have an older version installed, delete the R1nderpest folder in C:/**

-Download and install the program.
-The first time you run it, it will install Python and then Visual C++ Build Tools.
-After the installation is complete, run the program again.
-This time, it will install pymobiledevice3.
-After installation, the program will close; open it.

 ## **📄 Credits**